Hack4Impact-UMD/WISE-E/README.md

+This project is a website for the Women in Science, Engineering, and the Environment initiative, a collaboration between the [Center for Sustainable Communities](http://csc-atl.org/) and the IEEE [Women in Geoscience and Remote Sensing Society](http://www.grss-ieee.org/community/idea/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It uses [material-ui](https://material-ui.com/).

 ## Installations